Oxid15/cascade/README.md

 - `base` is a module of some base interfaces and classes
 - `data` aims to provide OOP-solution to the problem of building complex data-pipelines
 - `models` provides standardized way of dealing with ML-models, train, evaluate, save, load, etc...
-- `meta` ensures that all relevant meta info about data and models is stored anbd can be easily viewed
+- `meta` ensures that all relevant meta info about data and models is stored and can be easily viewed

 There is also `utils` which is a collection of useful Datasets and Models which are too specific to add them to the core.